 Thoughts of the respondent: An open-end question can better capture the thoughts of the respondent than a close-ended one.
 This is because he describes his opinion freely.
 For conducting social research, it is important to know the thoughts properly.

-Time consumption: Close end questions take time both to fill up as well as to analyze.
+Time consumption: Close-ended questions take time both to fill up as well as to analyze.
 Open-end questions take relatively lesser time both in analysis and response as well.
-If you are exhausted from work have a look at our best shows to watch.